withastro/astro/packages/integrations/svelte/README.md

 Providing your own `preprocess` options **will** override the [`vitePreprocess()`](https://github.com/sveltejs/vite-plugin-svelte/blob/HEAD/docs/preprocess.md) default.
 Make sure to enable the preprocessor flags needed for your project.

-You can set options either by passing them to the `svelte` integration `astro.config.mjs` or in `svelte.config.js`.
+You can set options either by passing them to the `svelte` integration in `astro.config.mjs` or in `svelte.config.js`.
 Either of these would override the default `preprocess` setting:

 ```js
 // astro.config.mjs